ABOUT ORNITHOPTERS

 The simplest ornithopters are powered by rubber band.
 The rubber band combines the functions of motor and battery in one super-convenient package.
 The rubber band can produce a large amount of torque, so you don't need any gear reduction to flap the wings of your ornithopter.
 You can simply use a thicker rubber band if you need more power.
 For all these reasons, rubber-powered ornithopters are by far the easiest to design and build, and definitely the place to start!

-The energy is stored by winding the rubber band with a twisting motion.
-This causes the rubber to elongate in a helical path.
-The result is just like stretching the rubber band, except it takes up less space.
-The rubber band should be lubricated, because the twisting motion causes a lot of rubbing.
 The grade of rubber is very important.
 Contest rubber intended specifically for flying models will store several times more energy than standard, office-grade rubber bands.
 Impressive flight times can be achieved in lightweight models.
-Roy White holds the record for indoor, rubber-powered ornithopters at 21 minutes, 45 seconds!
+Roy White holds the record for indoor, rubber-powered ornithopters at 21 minutes, 44 seconds!

 Electric Motors